kirryl/ase-summative-2/README.md

 10. In the browder window click on the tile containing 'Countries'

-11. Click on the 'Export JSON' button to download the country data export (In testing the api has not always produced a result so a second press may be required)
+11. Click on the 'Export JSON' button to download the country data export (In testing the api has not always produced a result, so a second press may be required)

 See the project report for guidance on local testing.